antonyhaman/youtube-jextractor/README.md

     YoutubeJExtractor = new YoutubeJExtractor();
     YoutubeVideoData videoData = youtubeJExtractor.extract(videoId);
 ```
-**YoutubeVideoData** is object that contains all the data for the requested
+**YoutubeVideoData** is an object that contains information for the requested
-video split across two objects: **VideoDetails** and **StreamingData**.
+video that split across two main objects: **VideoDetails** and **StreamingData**.

 * **VideoDetails** contains video title, description, author, rating, view count, etc.
 * **StreamingData** contains list of streams (both video and audio) and ***expiresInSeconds***
-field which indicated how long links to the streams will be alive.
+field which indicated how long links will be alive.

-To extract all streams:
+To extract all the streams:
 ```java
     List<StreamItem> streamItems = videoData.getStreamingData().getStreamItems()
 ```

-Each StreamItem object contains fields that describes the stream such as
+Each StreamItem object contains fields that describe the stream such as
  it's ***type*** (video or audio),  ***extension*** (like mp4, ogg, etc),
  ***codec***, ***bitrate***, ***url*** (guess what it is) and many others.
  Check *StreamItem.class* for the details.

 ## Requirements

-The minimum SDK level is limited to 16 due to third-party library limitation
+The minimum SDK level is limited to 16 due to a third-party library limitation

 ## Credits